 That’s right.
 There’s no mid-flip conundrum.
 Zero.
 If you experience any awkward floatiness, just double-tap faster next time.
 If you can’t figure it out after five tries, you honestly deserve an award.

-This wall dash is so easy my 80-Year-Old grandma could accomplish it.
+This wall dash is painless.
+My 80-Year-Old grandma could tackle it.

 Give it a shot.
-Shatter the physics engine of Rocket League.
+Shatter the Rocket League physics engine.

 Once you get the hang of an upward wall dash, you can use it to recover from a bad setup.
 You can also catch back up to a ball your opponent knocked away in a side-by-side 50/50 challenge.

-People always market things as one-size-fits-all, but how often is it actually true?
+People always market things as one-size-fits-all, but how often is it true?

 Adaptability is the single most important trait that separates men from the boys in an online Rocket League match.